ucldc/ucldc-docs/docs/dams/organization.md

 Project folders can contain both objects and other project folders, and you can grant read and/or write privileges to them as needed.
 Every object must be contained within one, and only one, project folder.

 <div class="note">In order to contain an object in more than one project folder, the object must be duplicated.
 The duplicate <b>does not</b> link back to the original in any way, so changes made to the duplicate will not be made to the original, and vice versa.
-We strongly advise using <a href="">tags</a> to represent the association of your objects within multiple groups or categories.</div>
+We strongly advise using tags to represent the association of your objects within multiple groups or categories.
+You can tag an object or project folder via its summary tab.</div>

 #### Project folders are flexible.
 They can be used for a wide range of use cases, for example: